-Sarah-Blythe Ballard Johns Hopkins Ph.D.
-Candidate Baltimore, MD Email: thenavydoc@gmail.com Sarah-Blythe Ballard, M.D., M.P.H., is a flight surgeon and preventive medicine physician currently enrolled in the Global Disease Epidemiology and Control PhD program at the Johns Hopkins Bloomberg School of Public Health.
+Sarah-Blythe Ballard

+Johns Hopkins

+MD, PhD, MPH

+Baltimore, MD

+Email: thenavydoc@gmail.com

+Sarah-Blythe Ballard is a Lieutenant Commander in the U.S. Public Health Service, currently serving as an Epidemic Intelligence Service Officer at the Centers for Disease Control and Prevention in Atlanta, Georgia.
 Since 2011, she has been conducting aviation safety research with the Hopkins Center for Injury Research and Policy, where she has published multiple first-authored articles about the public health risks associated with air tour crashes of helicopters, airplanes, and hot-air balloons.
-She is a 2013-2014 Transportation Research Board Graduate Award Program on Public Sector Aviation Issues recipient, studying the epidemiology and public health risks associated with air show-related morbidity and mortality.
+While a graduate student at the Johns Hopkins University, she won an award as part of the ACRP Graduate Award Program on Public Sector Aviation Issues for academic year 2013-2014, preparing research on "Epidemiology and Public Health Risks Associated With Air Show-Related Morbidity and Mortality."

 Previously, she served as the Command Flight Surgeon for Marine Heavy Helicopter Squadron 362 in Camp Bastion, Afghanistan, and the Senior Medical Officer in charge of the Third Marine Aircraft Wing (Forward) Flight Line Aid Station.
 In addition, she has led humanitarian assistance and disaster relief missions in the Pacific Region as an American Red Cross physician, acted as military liaison to the Dhi Qar Provincial Reconstruction Team in Iraq, and completed civic action projects in Venezuela, Peru, and Djibouti.
-Sarah-Blythe holds an M.D. from Emory University and an M.P.H. from Johns Hopkins.
+Sarah-Blythe holds an M.D. from Emory University and an M.P.H. and Ph.D. from Johns Hopkins.
 She completed her Preventive Medicine Residency at Johns Hopkins and is board certified in Aerospace and General Preventive Medicine.
-Her awards include the Richard E. Luehrs Navy-Marine Corps Flight Surgeon of the Year Award, the Chief of Naval Operations Safety Award, and the John Stapp Prize in Transportation Policy.
-TRANSPORTATION RESEARCH BOARD
+Her aviation-related awards include two Individual Strike/Flight Air Medals, the Richard E. Luehrs Navy-Marine Corps Flight Surgeon of the Year Award, the Chief of Naval Operations Safety Award, and the John Stapp Prize in Transportation Policy.

+Sakib Bin Salam Parsons Brinckerhoff Associate ConsultantWashington, DC

+Email: sakibreed@gmail.com

-Sakib Bin Salam Parsons Brinckerhoff Associate Consultant Washington, DC Email: sakibreed@gmail.com Sakib Bin Salam is a transportation economist and consultant with Parsons Brinckerhoff.
+Sakib Bin Salam is a transportation economist and consultant with Parsons Brinckerhoff.
 He specializes in the analysis of public transportation data, financial analysis, and economic research.
 He is interested in public policy issues in transportation- both academic and those affecting stakeholders across the US.
 Prior to joining his current position, he was a master's student in applied economics at Oregon State University.
 The ACRP paper was part of his master's thesis which is a study of Southwest Airline's postentry pricing strategies faced with different market-level competition from rival airlines.
 He also had the opportunity to work at the Eno Center for Transportation in Washington, DC where he published an economic study on overcoming the policy obstacles facing the multi-billion dollar federal aviation modernization program called NextGen.

 Sakib is originally from Dhaka, Bangladesh.
 He came to the US in 2005 for higher education, and got his B.A in economics from Reed College in Portland, OR.
 In his spare time, he enjoys playing guitar, watching movies, and following soccer.
 His favorite team is Manchester United.
-1982 11.23 TRANSPORTATIO N RESEARCH BOARD